neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 | **++**   | **+++++**            | **+++**  |

 One-Shot Experiments are the quickest way to create a faster and smaller version of your model.
-The algorithms are applied to the model post-training utilizing a calibration dataset, so they result in no further training time and much faster sparsification times compared with Training-Aware Experiments.
+The algorithms are applied to the model post-training, utilizing a calibration dataset, so they result in no further training time and much faster sparsification times compared with Training-Aware Experiments.

 Generally, One-Shot Experiments result in a 3-5x speedup with minimal accuracy loss.
 They are ideal for when you want to quickly sparsify your model and don't have a lot of time to spend on the sparsification process.